-The operation will involve mining and transporting run-of-mine coal by truck approximately 30 km along a proposed haul road to a barge port to be constructed on the Segah River, where it will crushed and stockpiled prior to loading on barges.
+The proposed operation will involve mining and transporting run-of-mine coal by truck approximately 30 kilometres (km) along a planned haul road to a barge port to be constructed on the Segah River, where it will crushed and stockpiled prior to loading onto barges.
 Barges will then transport the coal approximately 90km to the coast and then on to a trans-shipment point 30km offshore, where it will be offloaded to ships for delivery to customers.